bjks/gfp_gaussian_process/README.md

 ### 5.4 joints
 Runs the calculation of the joint probabilities of pairs of data points.
 The 2 point probabilities are needed to calculate correlation fuctions.

-Running the calculation of the joint distributions also runs the prediction part and generates those files, too.
+Running the calculation of the joint distributions also runs the prediction part and generates those files.
 Setting both flags is therefore redundant but also not harmful.

 The number of joints $P(z_{n+m}, z_n)$ that are calculated for each $z_n$ is determined by the `rel_tolerance_joints` that is set (see 2.2.3).